• Skip to primary navigation

 a plate with 3 types of pasta: Vietnamese macaroni, elbow macaroni and fusilli

 Feel free use any kind of short pasta like fusilli or elbow macaroni.
 My most favorite is fusilli.
 Its spiral shape makes the dish more fun to eat.
-I also love to use fusilli in this nui xao bo recipe (Vietnamese beef pasta stir-fry).
+I also love to use fusilli in this nui xao bo recipe (Vietnamese beef and pasta stir-fry).

 Cooking Notes